neooriginal/OMI.me-Apps/README.md

 - An [OpenRouter](https://openrouter.ai) API key (for AI features)
 - Docker installed on your computer

+> **Note:** This setup uses pre-built Docker images from GitHub Container Registry for fastest deployment.

 ### Step 1: Get Your Accounts Ready

 1. **Create a Supabase project** at [supabase.com](https://supabase.com)